The Season of Light and Generosity

-With the support of the Kula for Karma community Penni Feiner, Executive Director of Kula for Karma, traveled to Africa, taught meditation, breath work, chanting, and yoga postures, and offered 100 Rwandan genocide survivors the gift of yellow tee shirts with “Imagine a Woman” poem printed in English on the front side of the tee, and translated into Kinyarwandan, the Rwandan language, on the back.
+With the support of the Kula for Karma community Penni Feiner, Executive Director of Kula for Karma, traveled to Africa in 2010, taught meditation, breath work, chanting, and yoga postures, and offered 100 Rwandan genocide survivors the gift of yellow tee shirts with “Imagine a Woman” poem printed in English on the front side of the tee, and translated into Kinyarwandan, the Rwandan language, on the back.

 Because many of the women weren’t able to read or write, the Rwandan translator read the poem out loud.
 The faces of the women lit up as Gyslaine’s voice moved from stanza to stanza.
 After the first reading of the poem, the women broke out into song and dance.
 They sang, “Warakoze Mana, Icyubahiro Ni Icyawe,” which means “Glory be to God.
 Thank you God.
 Praise be to God.”

 As Penni listened to their song, she became determined to understand its meaning, commit it to memory, and create a chant to offer back to the women she and her team would meet in the days to come.

 When back at the guesthouse, Penni grabbed her guitar and started to sing, etching the women’s song into her mind.
 She invited some of the young children to sing the song into her I Phone in order to perfect her pronunciation.

 After working, reworking, and fine-tuning, Penni memorized the women’s song, which became the soul of a new chant to offer the women the next day at their session.
 As she sang the song/chant the next day, inspired by the women’s own song, the faces of her students glowed.
 They were delighted and deeply affirmed as they received the gift of their words echoed back to them by a sister from another continent.